Greg Hertz

 Gregory J. Hertz (born December 30, 1957) is an American businessman and politician from Montana.
-Hertz is a Republican member of the Montana House of Representatives for District 12, which represents the Polson area.
+Hertz is a Republican member of the Montana Senate for District 6, which represents the Polson area.

 Early life

 Hertz was born in Malta, Montana.

 Education

 Hertz earned a Bachelor of Arts in Business Administration from University of Montana.

 Career

 In 1998, Hertz became the majority owner, President and CEO of Moody's Market, Incorporated, operator of grocery stores in Polson, Montana.

 On November 6, 2012, Hertz won the election and became a Republican member of Montana House of Representatives for District 11.
 Hertz defeated Bud Koppy with 66.61% of the votes.

 On November 4, 2014, Hertz won the election and became a Republican member of Montana House of Representatives for District 12.
 Hertz defeated William McLaughlin with 66.35% of the votes.
 On November 8, 2016, as an incumbent, Hertz won the election and continued serving District 12.
 Hertz defeated Susan T. Evans with 64.38% of the votes.
 On November 6, 2018, as an incumbent, Hertz won the election and continued serving District 12.
 Hertz defeated Susan T. Evans with 60.63% of the votes.

 Hertz served as a Majority Whip of the House during the 2015-2016 session.

+He was elected again in 2017 and 2019 to the House.
+Due to Montana's rules on term limits, Hertz was unable to run for a 5th term.

+He was elected in 2021 to a 4 year term for Senate District 6.